 First Home Improvement windows come with a solid 12-year guarantee, which is longer than the industry average, and there are generally positive reviews about the company online.

 We believe First Home Improvements is a good option for homeowners looking for uPVC frames with a wide range of colour customisation options at a fair price.
-The company has a wealth of experience from its beginnings in the 1970s, and its generous guarantees offer valuable peace of mind.

-Frequently Asked Questions about replacement windows
+Frequently Asked Questions about First Home Improvements double glazing windows

 Methodology